InfiniteFor/beforcer/README.md

 ### beforcer
-A simple (threaded) bcrypt brute-forcer.
-Input your dictionary + hashfile and run it (wisely).
+A simple (threaded) bcrypt brute-forcer.<br>Input your dictionary + hashfile and run it (wisely).
 It writes the results to pass.txt.

 ```
 [*] Start brute-force with threading...